robighetti/skeleton-express-mongo/README.md

 The following instructions show the walkthrough of how to copy the project to run on local machine for development and testing purposes.

 > On this API is already there User CRUD
-> Jwt autentication
+> Jwt autentication,
-> Files upload using multer
+> Files upload using multer.

 ### Prerequisites